 Anyway, visitors usually come to Tetsugaku No Michi to enjoy walking under the blooming cherries during spring or colorful foliage during autumn.
 Because of its popularity, we can see it filled with tourists, especially during midday.

 Most people recommend visiting the Philosopher’s Path during off-hours, usually before dusk, to experience the real essence of the pathway.
-At day, especially at peak hours, the Philosopher’s Path gets filled with a crowd.
+During the day, especially during peak hours, the Philosopher’s Path gets filled with a crowd.
 That scenario just defeats the tranquil experience that’s supposed to be encountered when visiting the walkway.

 There are several temples and shrines which we can spot along the Tetsugaku No Michi, such as Eikan-Do Zenrin-Ji, Honen-in, and Otoyo Shrines.
-Also, small shops await, in case you need to take a break and have refreshments.
+Also, small shops await if you need to take a break and have refreshments.

 How to go to Tetsugaku No Michi or Philosopher’s Path

-You can come to Philosopher’s path from either Ginkaku-Ji and Nanzen-Ji shrines it connects.
+You can come to Philosopher’s path from either Ginkaku-Ji or Nanzen-Ji shrines it connects.
 But if you plan to go straight to the Philosopher’s Path, you can follow these steps:

 - From Kyoto Station, hop on a train following the Karasuma Line and alight at Marutamachi Station.